leonjza/history-here/README.md

 plugins=(... history-here)
 ```

-The plugin source code needs to be in `cd ~/.oh-my-zsh/plugins/` (either cloned there or symlinked).
+The plugin source code needs to be in `~/.oh-my-zsh/plugins/` (either cloned there or symlinked).

 ## configuration